witheve/eve-experiments/readme.md

 - Impact the future of Eve by getting involved with our [Request for Comments](https://github.com/witheve/rfcs) process.
 - Read our [development diary](http://incidentalcomplexity.com/).
 - Follow us on [twitter](https://twitter.com/with_eve).

+## Disclaimer

+The projects in this archive are experimental.
+As such, they are incomplete, undocuments, untested, and unstable.
+Do not use them for any critical projects.

+Furthermore, as this repository is an archive; we will not be fixing any issues or accepting any pull requests.
+We also won't be supporting any of the projects here.

+That said, if you like anything you see here and would like to see it developed further in the current version of Eve, [let the community know](https://groups.google.com/forum/#!forum/eve-talk)!

 ## License